carloli94/carloli94.github.io/_posts/2014-3-3-Hello-World.md

 [Alchemy API](http://www.alchemyapi.com/) helps developers and businesses build cognitive applications through text analysis and deep learning.

-In this tutorial, you will learn how to deploy a sample Alchemy API application to Bluemix.
+In this tutorial, you will how to deploy a sample Alchemy API application to Bluemix.
 In addition, you will learn how to use the services offered by AlchemyAPI i.e. Alchemy Language and Alchemy Vision.

 #### Copy Sample Application